25+ Fall Vegetables and Their Benefits (Plus How to Use Them)

 Several ideas for using fall vegetables at home in recipes include by:

 • Making roasted fall vegetables.
-In a a 400-degree oven, roast a mix of veggies on a sheet pan for about 30 minutes with olive oil, salt and pepper.
+In a 400-degree oven, roast a mix of veggies on a sheet pan for about 30 minutes with olive oil, salt and pepper.

 • Whipping up “faux potatoes” using turnips or cauliflower.